Education Research Current About VU Amsterdam NL

 Take a close look at your teaching: is the learning climate safe?

-To find out if there is a safe learning climate, talk to your students to find out if they experience a safe learning climate.
+To determine if there is a safe learning climate, engage with your students to understand their experiences.

-You can avoid this by using an exercise that guarantees (some degree of) anonymity.
-For example, with the 'exit-slip' exercise.
-The students write down how they experienced the learning climate on post-it notes before they leave the classroom.
+You can avoid this by using exercises that guarantee (some degree of) anonymity.
+For example, the 'exit-slip' exercise.
+Here, the students write down how they experienced the learning climate on post-it notes before they leave the classroom.
 They can answer a specific question, for example:

 • Did you feel well understood?